Murders of John and Betty Stam: Martyrdom at Miaoshou

 The next morning, the Stams were forced to march 12 mi west with the soldiers, to the town of Miaoshou (which is just under 9 mi due west of Jingde).
-The group stopped for a night, and Betty was allowed to tend to Helen, but in fact, she hid her daughter in the room inside a sleeping bag.
-The very next morning, John and Betty were being marched down the streets of Miaoshou to meet their deaths.
+The group stopped for a night and Betty was allowed to tend to Helen, but in fact, she hid her daughter in the room inside a sleeping bag.
+The next morning, John and Betty were marched down the streets of Miaoshou to be executed.
 Curious onlookers lined both sides of the streets.
 A Chinese shopkeeper stepped out of the crowd and talked to the Communists, trying to persuade them not to kill the Stams.
 The soldiers ordered the man back into the crowd, but he wouldn't step back.
 The soldiers then invaded his house where they found a Chinese copy of the Bible and a hymnbook.
 He was led alongside the Stams to be executed for being a Christian.
 After marching for a short while longer, John Stam was ordered to kneel, and was beheaded.
 His wife and the shopkeeper were killed moments later.

 Rescue of baby Helen, and aftermath

 The baby, Helen, was found two days later by a Chinese pastor who took her home and took care of her.
 The Reverend Lo Ke-chou and his wife then took the baby girl to her maternal grandparents, the Reverend Charles Ernest Scott and his wife, Clara, who were also missionaries in China.
 The Stams' daughter later came to the United States and was raised by her aunt and uncle, George and Helen Mahy.

-As for Helen's parents, a small group of Christians found their bodies and buried them on a hillside.
+John and Betty Stam's bodies were found by a small group of Christians, and they buried them on a hillside.
 The Stams' gravestones read: